KatlaTL/pentiaMobileAppTask/README.md

 ## About the case
+The app has been tested on both an Android Emulator and an IOS Simulator, but no real devices.

 All of the tasks in the [case](app/assets/development_task_2024.1.pdf) has been completed, except for:

 Task 5. **Push functionality**